 - Prep.
 Preheat oven to 400 F and grease a pie pan.
-Divide the asparagus in half, leave half whole, and dice the other half into 1" strips.
+Divide the 12 ounces of asparagus in half, leave half whole, and dice the other half into 1" strips.

 - Saute.
 Melt 1 tablespoon of butter in a large nonstick over medium heat.
 Saute the whole asparagus in butter until soft and slightly browned along the edges.
 Remove from pan, and set aside.
-Add the remaining 1 tablespoon of butter to the pan, along with the chopped asparagus, leeks, salt, and pepper.
-Saute until the onion is translucent.
+Add the remaining 1 tablespoon of butter to the pan, along with the chopped asparagus, 1 1/2 cup leeks, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+Saute until the leeks are translucent.

 - Combine + Assemble.
-In a large bowl, whisk the eggs, cream, and lemon zest together.
+In a large bowl, whisk the 8 eggs, 1 cup heavy cream, and 1/2 lemon zest together.
 Stir in the cheese and slightly cooled sauted veggies.
 Pour the egg combo into the greased pie pan.
 Decorate the top with the whole asparagus.